k0kubun/go-ansi/README.md

 You can easily control your terminal display.
 You can easily provide unix-like shell functionarities for display, such as C-k or C-l.

+## Notes

+This is just a cursor and display supported version of [mattn/go-colorable](https://github.com/mattn/go-colorable).
+I used almost the same implementation as it for coloring.
+Many thanks for [@mattn](https://github.com/mattn).

 ## License

 MIT License